 The Widevine DRM platform uses standards-based royalty-free solutions for encryption, adaptive streaming, transport, and player software.
 It also includes free, open-source content preparation tools and media playback, enabling openness and innovation at every level.

 When a viewer sends a video stream request, the Widevine CDM receives the header request from the respective content provider.
-Next, the CDM utilizes the encryption method information to generate a license request to the Widevine license server.
+Next, the CDM utilizes the encryption method information to generate a license request to the Widevine DRM license server.
 The license server sends back the license containing the content keys.
 The CDM then uses these content keys for content decryption, following which the user watches the content.

 |Google Widevine Supported Encryption Schemes|